beginning of content

 Bronchiolitis is a common chest infection caused by a virus.

 Bronchiolitis causes difficulty breathing.
-It usually affects children under 12 months of age.
+It usually affects babies younger than 12 months of age.

 What are the symptoms of bronchiolitis?

-At first it will look like your baby has a winter cold.
+At first it may seem like your baby has a cold.
 After a couple of days, they might get worse.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.